Yandex Cloud

 1. Open the current Terraform configuration file describing your infrastructure.

-2. Edit the security_group_ids value in the cluster description:
+2. Update the security_group_ids value in your cluster description:

 resource "yandex_mdb_postgresql_cluster" "<cluster_name>" {